waikato-datamining/mmdetection/2.16.0_cpu/README.md

 **NB:** When running the container as root rather than a specific user, the internal directory will have to be prefixed with `/root`.

+## Testing Redis

+You can use [simple-redis-helper](https://pypi.org/project/simple-redis-helper/) to broadcast images and listen for image segmentation results when testing.